-Let me begin on behalf of my delegation by warmly congratulating you and the bureau on your election.
-Be assured Mr. Chairperson, of Sri Lanka's full support in your important work.
+Let me begin on behalf of my delegation, by warmly congratulating you and the bureau on your election.
+Be assured Mr. Chairperson, of Sri Lanka's full support as you steer this Committee to the successful conclusion of its work.